barissdev/barissdev/README.md

 ## ABOUT ME
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Python (AI and Data Science).
-- 💞️ I want to learn AI and Data Science.
-And I learn C# for Unity.
-I'm interested in Game Development.
+- 💞️ I want to develop in the field of artificial intelligence and Data Science.
+As a hobby, I am learning C# and Unity.
+I am interest in game programming.

 ## 🧑‍💻 Languages
 - Python